cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph-patterns.md

 privacy of individual people in the data.

-Delphi gathers the number of daily visits to POIs of certain types(bars, restaurants etc.) from SafeGraph Weekly Patterns data at 5-digit ZipCode level, then aggregates and reports these features to the county, MSA, HRR and  state levels.
+Delphi gathers the number of daily visits to POIs of certain types(bars, restaurants etc.) from SafeGraph Weekly Patterns data at the 5-digit ZipCode level, then aggregates and reports these features to the county, MSA, HRR and  state levels.
 The aggregated data is freely available through the COVIDcast API.